nlgcat/adding_data/README.md

 # adding_data
-Code and other material for the INLG2020 paper "Studying the Impact of Filling Information Gaps on the Output Quality ofNeural Data-to-Text"
+Code and other material for the INLG2020 paper "Studying the Impact of Filling Information Gaps on the Output Quality ofNeural Data-to-Text".
+This will be uploaded shortly.